elemental/Elemental/doc/source/lapack-like/solvers.rst

 * If solving :math:`A^H X=B`, then either :math:`X=Q R^{-H} B` or
   :math:`X=L^{-H} Q B`.

-.. cpp:function:: void HouseholderSolve( Orientation orientation, DistMatrix<F,MC,MR>& A, DistMatrix<F,MC,MR>& B )
+.. cpp:function:: void HouseholderSolve( Orientation orientation, DistMatrix<F,MC,MR>& A, const DistMatrix<F,MC,MR>& B, DistMatrix<F,MC,MR>& X )

    If `orientation` is set to ``NORMAL``, then solve :math:`AX=B`, otherwise `orientation` must be equal to ``ADJOINT`` and :math:`A^H X=B` will be solved.
-Upon completion, :math:`A` is overwritten with its QR or LQ factorization, and :math:`B` is overwritten with :math:`X`.
+Upon completion, :math:`A` is overwritten with its QR or LQ factorization, and :math:`X` is overwritten with the solution.